JulianFP/project-W/doc/installation.rst

   This way, you can remove the container without losing the cache, and you can prepopulate the cache by copying the Whisper models into the directory on the host.

+Note: If you wish to run the container with cuda support, the installation may need some additional steps.
+Refer to the the user guide for `the NVIDIA container toolkit <https://github.com/NVIDIA/nvidia-container-toolkit>`_ for more information.

 NixOS
 -----